SaturnKai/MusiArchiver/README.md

 # Musi Archiver

 A chrome extension that allows you to import your Musi playlists into YouTube or download them as an archive.
+Since Musi was recently removed off the App Store, there is an increasing need for archiving your music.

 ## Tutorial